3 min read

 Create your free GoCardless account, access your user-friendly payments dashboard & connect your accounting software (if you use one).

 Easily set up & schedule Direct Debit payments via payment pages on your website checkout or secure payment links.

 From now on you'll get paid on time, every time, as GoCardless automatically collects payment on the scheduled date.
 Simple.

-Why was it so difficult for so long?
-There are numerous requirements for setting up Direct Debit via banks and bureaus that most small businesses will find arduous.
-Once approved, setting up Direct Debit as a payment option with these type of providers can be a complicated task.
+Why is it so difficult?
+There are numerous requirements for setting up Direct Debit that most small businesses will find arduous.
+Once approved, setting up Direct Debit as a payment option can be a complicated task.

 GoCardless offers small businesses a quick and easy way to set up Direct Debit and offer it to customers in minutes.
 There are no setup or management fees and no mandatory commitment periods.
 Try GoCardless today.

 Want all the benefits of Direct Debit but without all the hassle & expense of dealing with banks?

 Standing orders are regular payments set up by the customer.
 This puts the customer in control of their recurring payments.
 In contrast, Direct Debit is set up by businesses with the permission of the customer (who is protected by the Direct Debit guarantee).
 Unlike a standing order, Direct Debit guarantees that you get paid, although it’s worth noting that Direct Debit indemnity means customers maintain the right to cancel any payment and receive a refund.

 You can find out more about the differences between standing orders and Direct Debit here.